 At birth, most babies weigh 6 to 8 pounds.
 Low birth weight refers to infants who weigh less than 5.5 pounds at birth.
 Most normal babies weigh 5.5 pounds by 37 weeks of gestation.
 Intrauterine growth restriction refers to delayed growth within the uterus, which then leads to low birth weight.
 Some babies are just small and happen to weigh less than 5.5 pounds at birth, just like some adults are smaller than others.
 Though this is considered low birth weight, in these cases, it is not abnormal or a cause for concern.

 Several factors can cause delayed growth of a fetus.
-Babies with congenital anomalies or chromosomal abnormalities are often associated with low birth weights.
-Sometimes problems with the placenta can prevent it from providing adequate oxygen and nutrients to the fetus.
+Babies with congenital anomalies or chromosomal abnormalities often have low birth weights.
+Sometimes problems with the placenta can keep enough oxygen and nutrients from getting to the fetus.
 Infections during pregnancy that affect the fetus may affect the baby's birth weight.
 These include:

 Q: What's the difference between low birth weight and premature birth?

 A: Low birth weight is often confused with premature birth.
 Low birth weight refers to a baby's weight at birth.
 Premature birth refers to a birth occurring before 37 weeks.
 Measurements of low birth weight have been expanded to include very low birth weight for infants weighing less than 3.3 pounds (1,500 grams) and extremely low birth weight for infants weighing less than 2.2 pounds (1000 grams).

 Q: If my first child had a low birth weight, should I be concerned about my next pregnancy?

 A: If you had a low birth-weight baby in a previous pregnancy, your risk of having another is moderately higher.
 The risk depends on the reasons for the prior low birth-weight pregnancy.
 Be sure to receive good prenatal care and discuss your concerns and your medical history with your provider.